|

 Liam Varnam 1/2 RP: 200

-Neville and all the other organisers who sadly
+Peter, Neville and all the other organisers who

-ran the event at a loss.
-It does not deserve to
+sadly ran the event at a loss.
+It does not

-run at a loss, and it is a shame that more teams
+deserve to run at a loss, and it is a shame that

-do not show up for the event as it is an
+more teams do not show up for the event as it is

-very close battle between our sides; we have not
+words in a very close battle between our sides;

-had one of them since I lost my heavier backers
+we have not had one of them since I lost my

-above.
-I would like to dedicate this report to
+all of the above.
+I would like to dedicate this

-Liam David Varnam, who is by far the best chess
+report to Liam David Varnam, who is by far the

-car driver I have ever seen.
-His work behind the
+best chess car driver I have ever seen.
+His work

-we would not have been able to win this weekend.
+amazing skills we would not have been able to

 16 October 2011